-Please visit https://jobs.nd.edu/postings/17349 to learn more about the position and submit an application.
+Please visit https://jobs.nd.edu/postings/18162 to learn more about the position and submit an application.
+We plan to accept applications through November 28, 2019.
+You can visit http://cuse.nd.edu to learn more about CUSE.

 The University of Notre Dame seeks to attract, develop, and retain the highest quality faculty, staff and administration.
 The University is an Equal Opportunity Employer, and is committed to building a culturally diverse workplace.
 We strongly encourage applications from female and minority candidates and others that will enhance our community.
 Moreover, Notre Dame prohibits discrimination against veterans or disabled qualified individuals, and requires affirmative action by covered contractors to employ and advance veterans and qualified individuals with disabilities in compliance with 41 CFR 60-741.5(a) and 41 CFR 60-300.5(a).